Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • vegetable oils;

-• fiber-rich vegetables: cabbage, beets, pumpkin, carrots, tomatoes;
+• vegetables rich in fiber: cabbage, beets, pumpkin, carrots, tomatoes;

-• fruits: apricots, melons, plums or dried versions thereof;
+• fruits: apricots, melon, plums or dried versions of them;

 • berries: gooseberries, blueberries, lingonberries;